Two-in-one monitors and TVs can save you money and space

 Looking for recommendations on TVs than can be used as computer monitors?

-As with the monitors, we want to give you a few options around $300, all with strong, positive reviews.
+As with the monitors, we want to give you a few budget-friendly, all with strong, positive reviews.
 They all have WI-FI capability, which allows connecting to your favorite streaming services directly.

 I’m about to buy new equipment, should I buy a monitor to use as a TV or the other way around?